marianobonelli/tablero_lotes_streamlit/README.md

 ## About the Project

-This microservice generates a summary dashboard of Lot and Crop data uploaded to 360, based on the selected Domain, Area(s), Workspace(s), Season(s), and Farm(s).
+This microservice generates a summary dashboard of Fields and Crops data uploaded to 360, based on the selected Domain, Area(s), Workspace(s), Season(s), and Farm(s), Crop(s) and Hybrids / Varieties.

 It consists of __ sections: